PASTAplus/auth/docs/api/rule.md

 ## Read Rule

-Read the access control rule for principal on a resource.
+Read the access control rule (ACR) for a principal on a resource.

 ```
 GET: /auth/v1/rule/<resource_key>/<principal_edi_id>